Frequently Asked Questions

 Can I be a tester for your patterns?

-I get this question a lot.
 My testing group is a closed group.
-When I add testers, I do only by contacting crocheters where I've seen their work on social media and I like what they have done.
-It usually means they take good pictures, have meticulous stitching, and aren't busy.
-Many of my testers were contacted specifically by me.
 Some were recommended to me from my testers.
 If I need testers in the future, I will seek them out.

 Do you have e-book versions of your printed books?

 Yes, as of August 25th, 2017.
-They are available here.
+They are available here on Ravelry or you can purchase them directly from me.
 As usual, they are handled separately from the physical books and individual patterns.
 Buying one version does not guarrantee you a copy of a different version.

 All e-books and individual patterns are kept up-to-date with all corrections.
 Physical books are not.